There’s a perfect AR-15 out there for you and we’ll help you find it.

 But for non-competitive shooters, you’ll be fine with a non-free-float.
-There’s some aluminum variations, but most are polymer which still work great and are more affordable.
+There are some aluminum variations, but most are polymer which still work great and are more affordable.

 Picatinny rails are the golden standard of rail attachments and look like raised rectangles.
 Below is an example of a “quad-rail” since there are Picatinny rails on all four sides.
 They are pretty heavy though.

 And of course you’ve seen the free-floating handguards for low profile gas blocks.
 This allows more consistency in your shots since there’s nothing touching the barrel along the handguard.
 Those usually cost $100-200 more but allow tons of rail space.

 If you can’t wait to see handguard upgrades, check out the Best AR-15 Upgrades Guide.

 Essentially the engine that runs the AR-15.
 The bolt is housed within the bolt carrier and together they make up the bolt carrier group (BCG).

 It moves back when you pull the charging handle back.

 And when you let go of the charging handle, the BCG moves forward, strips a round out of the magazine, and puts a round into the chamber.

 When you pull the trigger, the hammer releases and strikes the back of the firing pin which is also in the BCG.

 The firing pin hits the cartridge’s primer which sparks the gunpowder and sends the bullet down the barrel.
 Then the gas system comes into play.